Sexual Pleasure & Orgasm

 Since men tend to be sexually linear and goal-oriented, traditional Chinese sexology focuses especially on giving men advice and guidance.
 A man’s sexual vulnerability is partly due to having genitals that are outside his body, not contained within.
 He cannot hide his erection, nor can he fake it.

-Giving & Receiving Pleasure in the Eastern View
+Giving & Receiving Pleasure: Beyond the Mighty Orgasm

 Differences Between Men & Women